CS506/fall2016-group1/docs/metric-definitions/implementation-flexibility-metric.md

 Note 1: This is a comparative measure.
 We compare all the methods and consider the ones with the highest standard deviation.

+h2 Revisions during Sprint 2

+We had a discussion about how we could define 'change' to the requirements.
+We feel that any change to existing requirements that causes us to completely change the structure of the implementation (Eg.: add/delete files, add/delete entire modules within files etc.) are deemed as drastic changes within the scope of this project.
+This change would make us redesign our future implementation as well.

 ---
 <sup>1</sup>Braude, E. J., & Bernstein, M. E. (2011).
 Software Engineering: Modern Approaches
 (2nd ed.).
 Hoboken, NJ: John Wiley & Sons.